British Army during the French Revolutionary and Napoleonic Wars: Swiss

 The nominally Swiss Regiment de Meuron was transferred from the Dutch East India Company in Ceylon in 1798.
 It consisted even when first transferred of soldiers of mixed nationalities, and later recruited from among prisoners of war and deserters from all over Europe.
 It later served in North America.
 Two Swiss units in French service were also taken into British service about the same time.
 The Regiment de Roll was originally created from the disbanded Swiss Guards in the pay of France.
 Dillon's regiment was also formed from Swiss émigrés from French service.
 These two regiments were merged into a single provisional battalion, termed the Roll-Dillon battalion, at some stage in the Peninsular War.
 The Regiment de Watteville was another nominally Swiss unit, which actually consisted of many nationalities.
-It was formed in 1801 from the debris of four Swiss regiments formed by the British for Austrian service, and served at the Siege of Cadiz and in Canada in 1814.
+It was formed in 1801 from the debris of four Swiss regiments formed by the British for Austrian service, and served at the Siege of Cádiz and in Canada in 1814.